GerritCodeReview/docker-gerrit/README.md

 ### Initialize Gerrit DB and Git repositories with Docker

 The external filesystem needs to be initialized with gerrit.war beforehand:
-- ReviewDB created and populated with the initial DDL
-- All-Projects, All-Groups and All-Users Git repositories created in Gerrit
+- All-Projects and All-Users Git repositories created in Gerrit
-- System Group UUIDs created in Git repositories and initialized in ReviewDB
+- System Group UUIDs created in Git repositories

 The initialization can be done as a one-off operation before starting all containers.